KeltonMVP/rules/docs/leaders/leader-rules.en.md

 <span style="color:var(--pink);">5.3.3</span> Members with a resignation request are exempt from mandatory faction activities if the request was made before these activities (meetings, trainings, events, wars, etc.).

+<span style="color:var(--pink);">5.3.4</span> It is forbidden to accept resignation requests in the last 2 days of the month for members who are supposed to be sanctioned for their monthly activity.
+They must first receive their sanction, after which they will be allowed to leave the faction.

 Violation of any of the above rules will result in penalties (<span style="color:red;">penalty: Verbal Warning</span> for the first offense, <span style="color:red;">Leader Warn</span> for subsequent offenses).

 ## 6. Complaints and Activity Report